Although I play a lot of Go on KGS, I also play at my local club sometimes.

 In 2007 I organised the first real tournament in Belfast with Catalin Taranu as guest pro.
 The tournament was repeated in 2008, 2009, 2010, and in 2011.
 I was on the IGA committee for about 8 years, including a reign as President of the IGA for 3 years.
 Now, as an emigre, I don't do much at all apart from the Correspondence Championship and the Newsletter.
 Recently I created an unblog which I plan to use to document Irish Go a little more.
 It has reached the stage where it is reasonably complete enough to be worth reading.

 - Ratings: One of my pet projects was tracking the evolution of rating distributions in various european countries, but I still don't have a good approach for this.
-In 2017 I might make time for a mega analysis tool on that.
+Dave de Vos made a study of rating variations in 2017/2018 which made me lose interest. :)

-- A nice book on AI by a chess player I knew - although I don't think I said more than hello to him.
+- A nice book on AI by a chess player (Kieran Greer) I knew - although I don't think I said more than hello to him.
+That's kind of a painful revelation for me since we played on the same team occasionally.

 - Old crufty software I made at WingsSGFPlayer.